-During the first week I like to minimize questions such as:
+During the first week teachers like to minimize questions such as:

 “Missmith Missmith!”
-(This and “mom” with an embarrassed look, are my official names from August to May)"Where are the pencils?"
+(This and “mom” with an embarrassed look, will be your official names from August to May)

 “Where is the paper?”